apideck-libraries/portman/examples/testsuite-content-tests/readme.md

   - **value (String)** : The value that will be used to check if the value in the response body property matches.
   - **contains (String)** : The value that will be used to check if the value is present in the value of the response body property.
   - **length (Number)** : The number that will be used to check if the value of the response body property has a length of the defined number of characters.

+- **responseHeaderTests (Array)** : Array of key/value pairs of properties & values in the Postman response header.
+  - **key (String)** : The header name that will be targeted in the response header to check if it exists.
+  - **value (String)** : The value that will be used to check if the value in the response header matches.
+  - **contains (String)** : The value that will be used to check if the value is present in the value of the response header.
+  - **length (Number)** : The number that will be used to check if the value of the response header has a length of the defined number of characters.

 ## Example explained